zzonyo/trust-docs-test/source/index.html.md

 | \</list\>                      |               |          |                                               |                                     |
 | ts                             | true          | long     | Time of Respond Generation, Unit: Millisecond |                                     |

+#### Note

+- If there are symbols in the settlement or delivery period,error code 1080(1080  In settlement or delivery.
+Unable to get positions) will return without request parameters.
+It's suggested to query the position info with request parameters to avoid raising the error code and not being able to query the position.

 ## Query Assets And Positions

 - post `linear-swap-api/v1/swap_account_position_info`